AllenCellModeling/czi-to-ome-xslt/README.md

 Using [XSLT](https://en.wikipedia.org/wiki/XSLT) to map CZI metadata schemas to OME-TIFF metadata specifications.

-These resulting OME metadata conforms to the OME extension laid out by the [4D Nucleome Initiative](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines).
+The resulting OME metadata conforms to the OME extension laid out by the [4D Nucleome Initiative](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines).

 ## Basics